NASA-IMPACT/Blaze-Framework/HLS_To_Cloud/README.md

 #### Installation

 * All installation scripts should be executed in the user's local work station which has SSH login access to all VMs mentioned above.
-* Make a copy of scrips/inventories/example/hosts.example to scrips/inventories/example/hosts and update the hosts file with public ip, private ip and agent id fields accordingly.
+* Make a copy of scripts/inventories/example/hosts.example to scripts/inventories/example/hosts and update the hosts file with public ip, private ip and agent id fields accordingly.
 Private ip is the ip VM gets through the private VPC.
 Agent Id can be any unique integer number.
 * Update security groups of master vm as below.
 Update 172.31.32.0/20 with the subnet of your VPC

 ![Security Groups](security-groups-new.png)

-* Next we install Master, Agent and Endpoint Configurations through set of ansible scripts
+* Next we install Master, Agent, and Endpoint Configurations through set of ansible scripts
 * To setup the ansible environment, you need to have python3 installed in your laptop.
 For that, run following commands

 ```